Macau: The Birthplace of Asian Fusion Cuisine

 Everything is in English

-Language was no problem wherever I went.
-In Macau all the signs and menus are in English, Cantonese and Portuguese.
+The language was no problem wherever I went.
+In Macau, all the signs and menus are in English, Cantonese, and Portuguese.
 Plus, it is a comfortable and walkable city, and the people are very friendly to tourists.
 Macau even earned a World Heritage designation with more than twenty historic sites.
 The museums, the cathedral, the public gardens, and especially the food, all are reasons to visit.
 I can’t wait to go back.

 Macau is so small and easy to navigate that the one link for the Tourism Office is all you’ll need to locate everything:

 Night Video of Macau’s Bright Lights (from my hotel window)

 Apomac, Av. de Sidonio Pais no.49B, r/c Edificio China Plaza, Macau Tel 2852 4325

 Rua das Gaivotos No.8 r/c Coloane Macau Tel(853)28 88 22 26